travis-ci/docs-travis-ci-com/user/uploading-artifacts.md

     # ':'-delimited paths, e.g.
     ARTIFACTS_PATHS="./logs:./build:/var/log"

+Please keep in mind that in the example above, colon (`:`) is used as a delimiter which means file names cannot contain this character.

 ### Debugging

 If you'd like to see more detail about what the artifacts addon is